oreohive/source/README.md

-# oreohive Source No-AI-Training License
+# Source No-AI-Training License

 The latest version should be available in the [License](/LICENSE) tab.

 If any other officially recognised outlets belonging to the oreohive organisation (currently @ oreohive.org) have had a later version published for some time, this version may be outdated.

-The most reliable way to retrieve an up-to-date copy should remain [oreohive.org/onboarding](https://oreohive.org/onboarding).
+The most reliable way to retrieve an up-to-date copy might remain [oreohive.org/onboarding](https://oreohive.org/onboarding), so please check there for a later version.

+Please contact the oreohive organisation for certainty, should you as a Licensee have any confusions or concerns.